First Steps Towards a Runtime Analysis When Starting With a Good Solution: Introduction

-Besides this justification for random initializations, we see a number of situations in which better-than-random solutions are available (and this is the motivation of this work).
+So there is some justification for random initializations, but we also see a number of situations in which better-than-random solutions are available (and this is the motivation of this work).
 The obvious one is that a problem is to be solved for which some, at least intuitive, understanding is available.
 This is a realistic assumption in scenarios where similar problems are to be solved over a longer time period or where problems are solved by combining a human understanding of the problem with randomized heuristics.
 A second situation in which we expect to start with a good solution is reoptimization.
 Reoptimization~\cite{SchieberSTT18,Zych18} means that we had already solved a problem, then a mild change of the problem data arises (due to a change in the environment, a customer being unhappy with a particular aspect of the solution, etc.), and we react to this change not by optimizing the new problem from scratch, but by initializing the EA with solutions that were good in the original problem.
 While there is a decent amount of runtime analysis literature on how EAs cope with dynamic optimization problems, see~\cite{NeumannPR20bookchapter}, almost all of them regard the situation that a dynamic change of the instance happens frequently and the question is how well the EA adjusts to these changes.
 The only mathematical runtime analysis of a true reoptimization problem we are aware of is~\cite{DoerrDN19}.
 The focus there, however, is to modify an existing algorithm so that it better copes with the situation that the algorithm is started with a solution that is structurally close to the optimum, but has a low fitness obscuring to the algorithm that the current solution is already structurally good.
+A third way optimization problems starting with a good solution can show up is when using a first heuristics for some time and then switching to a second heuristic.
+This is done frequently in practice, however, we are aware of only one rigorous result in this direction, namely that such a hybridization of the Metropolis algorithm and the \oea gives a better performance than the \oea alone~\cite{DoerrRW22arxiv}.

 We note that using a known good solution to initialize a randomized search heuristic is again a heuristic approach.
 It is intuitive that an iterative optimization heuristic can profit from such an initialization, but there is no guarantee and, clearly, there are also situations where using such initializations is detrimental.
 As one example, assume that we obtain good initial solutions from running a simple hill-climber.
 Then these initial solutions could be local optima which are very hard to leave.
 An evolutionary algorithm initialized with random solutions might find it easier to generate a sufficient diversity that allows to reach the basin of attraction of the optimum.
 So obviously some care is necessary when initializing a search heuristic with good solutions.
 Several practical applications of evolutionary algorithms have shown advantages of initializations with good solutions, e.g.,~\cite{Liaw00} on the open shop scheduling problem.